varad-comrad/Workflow/README.md

 - Study possibility of integration with docker
 - Study possibility of auto-installing pyenv, if not yet installed
 - Consider making classes more API-ish for better customization

+Longer Future: explore possibilitites like AI helper, integration with other CLI tools, etc.

 ## REQUIREMENTS: